 President, Head Coach and General Manager

 Mark Carlson has been the RoughRiders' Head Coach and General Manager since the team arrived in Cedar Rapids.
-He has coached the RoughRiders to the Clark Cup playoffs every year since the 2000-01 season.
 The RoughRiders won the Clark Cup in 2004-05 and the Anderson Cup in both 2004-05 and 2010-11.
 Carlson was also named the USHL Coach of the Year in both 2004-05 and 2010-11.
 Carlson also earned his 400th USHL victory in 2010-11.

 Carlson has had the honor of serving as head coach for Team USA during the 2008 and 2009 World Junior A Challenge.
 Both years, Team USA won the Gold Medal.
 In 2009, Carlson was also recognized as the United States Olympic Committee Development Coach of the Year.